-Financial costs differ from organization to organization.
+Joining a fraternity or sorority comes with a financial commitment.
+Financial obligations differ among individual chapters, as well as whether you live in or out of a chapter house.
 Fraternities and sororities are entities that need membership dues in order to have social and programming events, deal with the upkeep of the physical plant if applicable, and support the recruitment of new members.
 In addition, members of a national organization must pay national dues as well as local chapter dues.

 More details about costs may be found here.

 Time commitment varies from organization to organization, and is also based on how extensively a member wants to get involved.
 Some members become very involved in their Greek Letter organizations and make it a priority in their lives, holding officer positions and attending most programs, events, and meetings.
 Other members vary significantly in the extent of their involvement.

 The following resources may be helpful for those who feel stressed or overwhelmed by their commitments to their Greek Letter organization:

 The Academic Skills Center